casper-network/docs/source/docs/casper/dapp-dev-guide/tutorials/transfer-token-to-contract.md

-# Safely Transferring Tokens to a Contract
+# Safely Transfer Tokens to a Contract

-This tutorial covers two methods through which you can handle tokens via a contract.
-There are a variety of potential applications that necessitate such a configuration.
-However, this is not a native process to the Casper network and will require the use of custom code.
-As such, the following two scenarios provide a framework for developers, as well as the pros and cons of each example.
+This tutorial covers two methods to handle tokens via a contract.
+This is not a native process to the Casper Network and will require the use of custom code.
+The following two scenarios provide a framework for developers and the pros and cons of each example.
 Developers should choose the option that best suits their individual needs.

 ## Scenario 1 - Creating a Throw-Away Purse {#scenario1}

 The first scenario involves the use of a single-use, throw-away purse.
 The caller creates and funds a purse independent of their main purse, before passing the URef to the callee.

 In this example, the smart contract retains full access to the purse, creating security concerns over its reuse by the caller.
-Further, it is possible for the caller to also retain full access to the disposable purse, although this is not demonstrated in the example.
-As such, the contract should remove any tokens from the purse and transfer them to another purse under their control to avoid issues.
+Further, it is also possible for the caller to retain full access to the disposable purse, although not demonstrated in the example.
+The contract should remove any tokens from the purse and transfer them to another purse under their control to avoid issues.

 This scenario is less complex, but more wasteful than the second scenario.
 Any purses created in this fashion remain permanent, but unused after the initial operation.

-* Please note that the creation of a purse costs 2.5 CSPR on the Casper mainnet.
+Please note that the creation of a purse costs 2.5 CSPR on the Casper Mainnet.

 ```